News

 For nature enthusiasts, a visit to the Hamadryas Baboon Sanctuary is a must.
 Located just a short drive from Djibouti City, this sanctuary is dedicated to the conservation of the hamadryas baboon, a species native to the region.
 Known for their distinctive appearance, with males sporting impressive manes, these baboons are a fascinating sight.
 The sanctuary provides a safe haven for the baboons, where they can roam freely in their natural habitat.
 Visitors can observe the baboons up close and learn about their behavior, social structures, and the efforts being made to protect them.

 The sanctuary is set against the backdrop of the scenic Goda Mountains, offering stunning views and a peaceful environment.
 It’s a great place to take a leisurely walk, enjoy a picnic, and appreciate the beauty of Djibouti’s natural landscapes.
-For those interested in wildlife conservation, visiting the Hamadryas Baboon Sanctuary provides a valuable insight into the challenges and successes of preserving the region’s biodiversity.
+For those interested in wildlife conservation, visiting the Hamadryas Baboon Sanctuary provides valuable insight into the challenges and successes of preserving the region’s biodiversity.
 Guided tours are available, offering detailed information about the sanctuary’s work and the importance of protecting Djibouti’s unique wildlife.

 Taste the Flavors of Djibouti’s Cuisine